franckya/blog-researches/index.md

 ### Support or Contact

-Having trouble with Pages? book an appointment with me to discuss more [Book an Appointnment](https://calendly.com/fkengne-mcdns/30min?month=2022-03), and I we’ll help you sort it out.
+Having trouble with Pages?
+[Book an Appointnment](https://calendly.com/fkengne-mcdns/30min?month=2022-03) with me to discuss more , and I we’ll help you sort it out.